fah870599552/fah870599552.github.io/_pages/Research.md

 <img src="/assets/images/predictionFramework.png" alt="pic" width="450"/> <img src="/assets/images/predictionAblity.png" alt="pic2" width="450"/> <br/>

-### Parallel Computing-based Calibration for Microscopic Traffic Simulation Model
+### Calibration of lane-drop bottleneck micro simulation model accelerated by parallel computing
 - A microscopic traffic simulation calibration algorithm based on parallel computing to solve the problem of long time and low efficiency of the heuristic calibration algorithms.
 - A microscopic simulation model was built on SUMO.
 Parallel computing technology is applied to heuristic calibration algorithms so that the simulation model can accurately reproduce actual traffic flow.
 - Implemented the parallelization of the genetic algorithm (GA) and particle swarm optimization (PSO) calibration algorithm Following the three steps of parallel framework selection, algorithm bottleneck identification, and subtask load balancing.